-[Option 2: When ballots are ava ilable:
+[Option 2: When ballots are available:

 Ballots for the Election are now available!

-spam folder!), please email or c sending a ballot to you.
-The app VoteFromAbroad.org included v led to you in a few days after sending in your form (check your all your Local Election Official to verify they received it and will be olicable contact information is in the printed instructions from with your completed form.
-You can also look up the contact ion Official here: www.votefromabroad.org/states
+If you don't get your ballot in a few days after sending in your form, email or call your Local Election Official to verify they received it and will be sending a ballot to you.
+The applicable contact information is in the printed instructions from VoteFromAbroad.org included with your completed form.
+You can also look up the contact information for your Local Election Official here: www.votefromabroad.org/states

-[RETURN TO TOP]